danschmidt5189/yii-backbone-js/README.md

 Yii + Backbone.js
 ==============

 Quickly integrate Backbone, Marionette, and RequireJS in your Yii application.
-See `config.php` to get up and running immediately.
+The default configuration gets you up and running immediately using [cdnjs](http://cdnjs.com/).

 (Note: This component is really more of a RequireJS quick-start than anything else.)